michaelminicola/obsidian-pattern-matching/Pattern Matching Overview.md

 - [[AI and The Human Brain]] - Comparing biological and computational approaches

 ### Specialized Topics
-Additional areas covered include data representation, [[PM in Human Relationships]], and specific analytical methods like CCA.
+Additional areas covered include data representation, [[PM in Human Relationships]], and specific analytical methods like [[CCA in PM]].

 ---